How to Landscape around Garden Fish Ponds

 Other additions

-You will need a pond filter to help keep things clean, and a continuous pump to aerate the water and ensure there is enough Oxygen for any wildlife.
+You will need a pond filter to help keep things clean.
+You’ll also need a continuous pump to aerate the water and ensure there is enough Oxygen for any wildlife.
 Adding a water feature such as a fountain, waterfall or statue will create an attractive and idyllic focal point.
 Plus, the sound of running water has soothing and relaxing properties.

 Illuminate your fish pond area to create the right ambience for you to enjoy the space even when the sun goes down.
 Drape decorative lights over a pergola or along a walkway, or brighten up the edging with some strategically placed solar lights.
-For a unique novelty, try floating lily pad lights that will highlight your pond and give it a soft glow when it gets dark.
+For a unique novelty, try floating lily pad lights that will highlight your pond and give it a soft glow.

 A nearby shed is perfect for storing any of your garden and pond essentials, such as fishing nets for clearing floating debris and leaves, and fish food.
 Locking items away in a shed will keep them safe and dry, and close at hand for when you need them.